Although a vast majority of shoppers research online before making a purchase, almost half of small businesses still lack their own website.

 Once you have a domain selected, there’s two options for registering a domain:

-Once you have found the domain name you want, you can buy the domain name at GoDaddy for around $13 a year.
 Even if you won’t be building a website for a few more weeks, buying the domain ensures others won’t be able to use it.

 Step 2: Outline Your Website Content